datapartnership/datapartnership.github.io/content/updates/waze-case-study.md

 This would be the first comprehensive transit map for Freetown and would inform everything from infrastructure policy to journey planning.
 But a static snapshot of this changing system was never the (proverbial) destination.
 It was important to the Sierra Leone team that the transport map be the foundation of ongoing analysis, development, and processes that could adapt to a changing city.
 As Arroyo Arroyo noted at the World Bank’s Data Day in February 2019, “We expect that this doesn't end here.
 This is the beginning of a long story.”

-The Data Collaboratives Working Group had already partnered with [WhereIsMyTransport](https://www.whereismytransport.com/), a startup founded in South Africa with years of experience mapping formal and informally-run transport networks.
+The Data Partnership had already partnered with [WhereIsMyTransport](https://www.whereismytransport.com/), a startup founded in South Africa with years of experience mapping formal and informally-run transport networks.
 Since 2008, WhereIsMyTransport has worked to build tools and methodologies that empower and apply local knowledge to the challenges of urban mobility.

 Because of this existing relationship with WhereIsMyTransport, the team in Sierra Leone was able to leapfrog a multi-month process of collecting and processing Freetown route data.
 The World Bank team worked with WhereIsMyTransport to train university students from Fourah Bay College to collect 4,038 km of formal and informal bus, taxi, and ferry tracks over the course of 13 days.
 Instead of months, the transport data collection and processing timeline happened within the matter of a few short weeks.

 ![Freetown Mapping Students](/uploads/WIMT_Students.png "Freetown Mapping Students")

-The Data Collaboratives platform allowed the government of Sierra Leone to begin a vulnerability assessment without data as a bottleneck.
+The Data Partnership platform allowed the government of Sierra Leone to begin a vulnerability assessment without data as a bottleneck.
 With the routes mapped, the government could now determine how, where, and when the supply of public transport is affected by climate impacts.
 As Arroyo Arroyo continued “I see that the world is changing so fast.
 We really need risky ideas to be able to catch up.
 We need innovation to come into our projects.”

 From infrastructure development to health services, the Freetown transport map is now critical to the work of city officials and university curriculum.
 The data has also become a resource for the public.
 Because a complete map of the informal and formal transit network is available for the very first time, several developers across all of West Africa are building apps to improve civic decision-making and journey-planning.